o1-labs/proof-systems/book/src/specs/kimchi.md

 ##### Layout

-The foreign field multiplication gate's rows are layed out like this
+The foreign field multiplication gate's rows are laid out like this

 | col | `ForeignFieldMul`            | `Zero`                    |
 | --- | ---------------------------- | ------------------------- |